Longridge: Governance

 Former Longridge railway station, now town council offices.

 There are three tiers of local government covering Longridge, at parish (town), district and county level: Longridge Town Council, Ribble Valley Borough Council (based in Clitheroe) and Lancashire County Council (based in Preston).
 The town council has its headquarters in the former Longridge railway station buildings on Berry Lane.

 Longridge was historically part of the ancient parish of Ribchester, which contained a number of townships.
 Longridge straddled the two townships of Alston and Dilworth.
 An ecclesiastical parish of Longridge was created in 1861 covering the whole of the two townships, with the existing chapel of ease of St Lawrence becoming the parish church.
 The same area was made a local government district called Longridge in 1883, governed by a local board.
 Such local government districts were reconstituted as urban districts in 1894.

 Longridge Urban District Council bought a large Victorian house called The Limes on Berry Lane in 1947 to serve as its headquarters.
 The urban district was abolished in 1974, becoming part of the new Ribble Valley district.
 A successor parish was created covering the former urban district, with its parish council taking the name Longridge Town Council.

 Community

 The town is home to eleven pubs, several restaurants, a public library, and a number of primary and high schools.
 It is also home to an Air Training Corps squadron and an Army Cadet Force detachment.
 Longridge parish is also the location of Alston Hall, a residential adult education college operated by Lancashire Adult Learning.
 The local football club, Longridge Town F.C., has two senior teams and plays in the NWCFL, at Step 5 of the FA Football Pyramid.
 Its ground and clubhouse are situated off Inglewhite Road, behind the Alston Arms.
 As of 2011, Longridge had its own monthly farmers' market but has now stopped.

 The Anglican church of St. Lawrence is located on Lower Lane and the Anglican church of St. Paul is located on Church Street.

 Sport

 Longridge Golf Club is located on Forty Acre Lane on Longridge Fell.
+Additionally, Longridge Town F.C. is located along Inglewhite Road, as you exit the north of Longridge.

+The second stage of the Tour of Britain Women's cycle race passed through Longridge in 2026.

+Transport

+The bus routes in Longridge are run by Stagecoach Cumbria and North Lancashire and Vision Bus.
+Stagecoach run services to Preston and Vision Bus run services to Preston and Blackburn.